Digital Nomad Guide to Siem Reap, Cambodia [2026 updated]

 We flew directly to Siem Reap-Angkor International Airport, which is the new airport outside the city.

 🚨 Heads up: The airport is far from the center – a tuk tuk may seem like a fun idea, but it takes longer and gets super windy (not great after a long flight).
+Our TukTuk even had to take a break to cool down the engine.
 Stick to a taxi or ride service.

 On the way out, we took a bus to Phon Penh.